adobe/aio-lib-core-networking/README.md

 <a name="ProxyFetch"></a>

 ## ProxyFetch
-This provides a wrapper for fetch that facilitates NTLM Auth negotiation and authorization.
+This provides a wrapper for fetch that facilitates proxy auth authorization.

 **Kind**: global class